AdrienTorris/awesome-blazor/README.md

 More information on the [official website](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).

 ### Requirements
-Please note that if you want to open Blazor projects in Visual Studio, you must have [Visual Studio 15.7 Preview 1](https://www.visualstudio.com/vs/preview/) or later and the [.NET Core 2.1 Preview 1 SDK](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1).
-Recommended: the latest [Visual Studio 2019 Preview](https://visualstudio.microsoft.com/) and the latest [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+Please Note: In order to leverage the latest feature of Blazor with .Net Core 3.0 while developing your applications, it is recommended that you should use the latest [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) and [Visual Studio 2019 16.3](https://visualstudio.microsoft.com/) or [Visual Studio 2019 for Mac 8.3](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio-mac/).

 Note: the Blazor Visual Studio extension is no longer required since the [ASP.NET Core Preview 7](https://dotnet.microsoft.com/download/dotnet-core/3.0).